depicted-candela/TransitionalSQL/4_conqueringComplexities/README.md

 Mirrored in Oracle's `JSON` type, sharp and keen!
 Though functions may differ, and syntax may bend,
 The core mission's the same: complex data to send, store, and extend.
+Duality Views, though, are Oracle's own art,
+A relational-JSON fresh new start!
 </div>

 | Feature/Concept       | PostgreSQL Approach                      | Oracle Approach                                       | Key Differences/Nuances                                                                                                                               |